project-ncl/gradle-manipulator/CONTRIBUTING.md

 #### Logging

 The tooling overrides the logging to support integration into ProjectNCL.
-Therefore to retrieve a standard Gradle logger instance do :
+Therefore, to retrieve a standard Gradle logger instance, do:

 ```java
      org.gradle.api.logging.Logger logger = org.jboss.gm.common.logging.GMLogger.getLogger(getClass());
 ```
 The Gradle logger interface extends `org.slf4j.Logger`.
 It is recommended to use `info` and `debug` categories as appropriate.

-During tests it may be useful to retrieve logging output.
+During tests, it may be useful to retrieve logging output.
 The following rule will capture output for examination:
 ``
     @Rule
     public final SystemOutRule systemOutRule = new SystemOutRule().enableLog().muteForSuccessfulTests();
 ``
-Due to how the Gradle logging system initialises outside of the TestKit the unit tests may not output logging as the Gradle logging defaults to LIFECYCLE level by default.
-Therefore a new Logging rule has been provided which can configure the logging level on a per test basis.
+Due to how the Gradle logging system initialises outside of the TestKit, the unit tests may not output logging as the Gradle logging defaults to LIFECYCLE level by default.
+Therefore, a new Logging rule has been provided which can configure the logging level on a per test basis.
 ```
     @Rule
     public final LoggingRule loggingRule = new LoggingRule(LogLevel.INFO);